CZ-NIC/pz/README.md

     2: another row
     ```
     <sub>Yes, we could use globally initialized variable `i` instead of using `--setup`.</sub>
-* `--end`: Any Python script, executed after processing.
+* `-E`, `--end`: Any Python script, executed after processing.
 Useful for final output.
     Turns on the `--lines` automatically because we do not expect an infinite stream.
     ```bash
     $ echo -e "1\n2\n3\n4" | pz --end sum